piyushkanadje/piyushkanadje.github.io/content/jobs/C_Cogn/index.md

 - Collaborated within agile methodologies to streamline SDLC processes, yielding reduced project timelines and fostering enhanced collaboration among cross-functional teams, driving efficiency and cohesion

+- Leveraged Kafka for real-time log aggregation and processing on 2+ servers, significantly decreasing the team’s workload in log analysis

 - Evaluated its performance against an established solution within the company.
 Contributed to enhancing the overall performance and scalability of the solution.